aktnk/onvif-web-viewer/README.md

 *   **Camera Management**: Register, update, delete, and list ONVIF cameras.
 *   **Time Synchronization**: Synchronize camera time with the server's system time via ONVIF protocol.
 Cameras are automatically synced when registered, and can be manually synced anytime.
 *   **Live Video Streaming**: View a live HLS stream from any registered camera directly in the web browser.
+*   **PTZ Control**: Control Pan-Tilt-Zoom (PTZ) cameras directly from the web interface with intuitive directional controls and zoom slider.
+PTZ controls are automatically displayed for cameras that support the feature.
 *   **Video Recording & Playback**: Record live video streams as MP4 files on the server and play them back from a list within the application.
 Recordings from deleted cameras remain accessible.
 *   **Connection Testing**: Automatically tests the ONVIF connection to a camera before saving its details.
 *   **REST API**: Provides a simple API to interact with the camera data and streaming processes.